-Olivia Wheeler is a mixed-race performance designer, musician and multidisciplinary artist of Chinese and European descent.
+Olivia Wheeler is a mixed-race, Chinese Canadian performance designer, musician and multidisciplinary artist.
 She recently graduated from the University of Victoria with a degree in Theatre and Music in June 2020 and focused on composition, design and technical theatre during her studies

 Her work in sound design applies her musical background to create original compositions and arrangements for the theatre.
-Some of her most notable sound design include It'll Come to Me (Theatre SKAM), Othello (Phoenix Theatre), 7 Stories (Phoenix Theatre), Kansha (Intrepid YOU Show) and Antigones (Maenad's Theatre, MFA Project 2017).
+Some of her most notable sound design include Between a Wok and a Hot Pot (Cahoots Theatre), The Director's Workshop Presentation (Stratford Festival), It'll Come to Me (Theatre SKAM), Othello (Phoenix Theatre), 7 Stories (Phoenix Theatre), Kansha (Intrepid YOU Show) and Antigones (Maenad's Theatre, MFA Project 2017).
 Her work in music direction and composition includes Two Gentleman of Verona, Julius Caesar (Greater Victoria Shakespeare Festival) and Othello (Phoenix Theatre).

 Her work in set and production designs includes the production design for The Fates and Backliners (Theatre SKAM), music and design for The Back Pocket Daughters Present: The Front Lawn Flamingos Concert (STEPS Insiders Artist Project), set design for Testimony of Rain (SATCo), and the conception, design and creation of her immersive installation EVOKE (JCURA Project).